martinkruge/datasci-fi/lesson2-recommender-systems.md

     ## 3    236                                   Apocalypse Now (1979)
     ## 4    236 Crouching Tiger, Hidden Dragon (Wo hu cang long) (2000)

 We now implement the main idea behind item-based filtering.
-For each movie, we find out its similarity between that movie and each of the four movies user 236 has seen, and sum up those similarities.
+For each movie, we find the similarities between that movie and each of the four movies user 236 has seen, and sum up those similarities.
 The resulting sum is that movie's "recommendation score".

 We start by identifying the movies the user has seen: